python/cpython/Doc/library/asyncio-policy.rst

 ========

 An event loop policy is a global (per-interpreter) object used to get and set the current event loop, as well as create new event loops.
-The default policy can be replaced with built-in alternatives to use different event loop implementations, or substituted by a custom policy class that can override these behaviors.
+The default policy can be :ref:`replaced <asyncio-policy-get-set>` with :ref:`built-in alternatives <asyncio-policy-builtin>` to use different event loop implementations, or substituted by a :ref:`custom policy <asyncio-custom-policies>` that can override these behaviors.

-The policy object gets and sets a separate event loop per *context*.
+The :ref:`policy object <asyncio-policy-objects>` gets and sets a separate event loop per *context*.
 This is per-thread by default, though custom policies could define *context* differently.